DannaBanuelos/Retro_Pong_Go/proposal.md

 ## Repository
 <https://github.com/DannaBanuelos/Retro_Pong_Go.git >

-## Retro Pong Go! is a virtual Ping Pong game that pits 2 players against each other.
+## Retro Pong Go!
+A virtual Ping Pong game that puts 2 players against each other.
 Based on the famous Pong from Atari, this game creates an interactive board where points are counted and the level rises until there's a WINNER!

 ![image](https://github.com/user-attachments/assets/8482c08f-4efc-43f5-9cf9-52a7544682ca)